masteroftime/Python-Plugin-Loader/readme.md

 containing metadata (see the following section).
 Your python main file normally should be named either plugin.py or main.py. plugin.py should generally be used when you are using the class api and main.py when using the decorator api.
+Under some conditions you may want to change the name of your main file (such as, other plugins needing to be able to import it).
+This is not recommended but is possible with the main field in the metadata.

 Plugin metadata
 ---------------